scottx611x/CSCI-S-40/Lecture/Lectures.md

   - If it becomes widely adopted and well documented it can become an internet standard

 ## Lecture 5:
+- Key Topics:
+  - IP Routing
+  - Forwarding Table
+    - How is this table populated?
+    - ^^^ Know about RIP & BGP as they apply here
+  - RIP
+  - Count to Infinity Problem
+  - OSPF

 - Broadcasts do not pass router boundaries
 - Routers: